 seek confirmation that all workers are suitably qualified and competent for the work.

-School safety arrangements regarding contractors for schools that do not buy back into Telford

-and Wrekin Property Services

-Health and safety legislation places explicit duties on people arranging construction work, to ensure that the contractors are competent to carry out the works that they have been employed to do

-Once a competent contractor has been appointed the school will adhere to the measures specified in the preceding paragraph of this policy.

 Fire Safety and Emergency Evacuation

 The Fire Risk assessment is stored in the Fire Safety file in the ............................................
 This is reviewed on an annual basis unless there are significant changes before this.
-An assessment of the risks of fire is carried out by the ...........................................
+An assessment of the risks of fire is carried out by Telford and Wrekin Council.
 As a result of the assessment, if any additional precautions are identified as necessary the school will implement these as a matter of priority.

 Notices setting out emergency evacuation procedures are displayed at key points around the school and in every classroom.